coptit/coptit-bot-old/README.md

 - Used for sending messages with/without command in any channel.
 - Give welcome message when new user joins.
+- Assign role a when new member joins.
 ---
 ### Installation